-Directions to Campus FROM BALTIMORE: Take I-695 (Baltimore Beltway) to Exit 19 onto I-795 (Northwest Expressway), continue to its completion.
-Follow signs to Westminster via Route 140 West around Westminster, and turn left, exiting onto Route 31.
-Drive 1/4 mile (McDaniel College golf course is on your left) and turn left at the second light-onto Uniontown Road.
-Drive 3/10 of a mile and turn left into Admissions Visitor Parking.
+Directions to Campus FROM BALTIMORE: Take I-695 (Baltimore Beltway) to Exit 19 onto I-795 North (Northwest Expressway), continue to its completion.
+Follow signs to Westminster via Route 140 West around Westminster, and turn left exiting onto Route 31.
+Make a left at the first traffic light - onto Main Street.
+Drive 3/10 of a mile and turn right into Admissions Visitor Parking.
 The Office of Admissions is located in Carroll Hall, the Victorian-style red brick building.
-FROM WASHINGTON D.C.: From the Washington Beltway (I-495), exit onto I-270 North toward Frederick, then onto Route 27 East/Damascus (Exit 16A).
-Take Route 27 North to Westminster.
+FROM WASHINGTON D.C.: From the Washington Beltway (I-495), exit onto I-270 North toward Frederick, then onto Route 27 North towards Damascus (Exit 16).
+Take Route 27 North to Westminster (approximately 35 miles from Damascus).
 Turn left at the intersection of Routes 27 and 32, and drive 1/2 mile.
-Go straight through the intersection and turn right into Admissions Visitor Parking.
+Bear right, continuing on Main Street, and make a left into Admissions Visitor Parking.
+The Office of Admissions is located in Carroll Hall, the Victorian-style red brick building.
 FROM THE NORTH: From U.S. 15 at Gettysburg, exit onto Route 97 South.
-Follow 97 to Route 140 North, and follow it around Westminster.
-Exit left onto Route 31 and go 1/4 mile (McDaniel College golf course is on your left) and turn left at the second light onto Uniontown Road.
-Drive 3/10 of a mile and turn left into Admissions Visitor Parking.
+Follow 97 to Route 140 West and exit left onto Route 31.
+Make a left at the first traffic light onto Main Street.
+Drive 3/10 of a mile and turn right into Admissions Visitor Parking.
+The Office of Admissions is located in Carroll Hall, the Victorian-style red brick building.